How To Use Mirror Image Therapy for Complex Regional Pain Syndrome (CRPS)

+Mirror therapy was first introduced by Ramachandran & Rogers-Ramachandran for the treatment of phantom limb pain.
 The idea behind mirror therapy is to try and ‘trick’ or retrain your brain / your mind into thinking you are moving your limb or digit; foot, leg, arm, hand, fingers, toes without pain and freely.
 Apparently the brain can be effectively taught to move normally and not to think that it is in pain, this all takes a bit of practice.
+In Mirror Therapy, the patient sits in front of a mirror that is faced parallel to their midline blocking the view of the (affected) limb, positioned behind the mirror.
+When looking into the mirror, the patient sees the reflection of the unaffected limb positioned as the affected limb.
+This is to create a visual illusion whereby movement of or touch to the intact limb may be perceived as affecting the painful limb.
+(Rothgangel, A.S. et al 2011)

 Mirror therapy was originally used to treat phantom limb pain (Ramachandran V.S. et al. 1996).
 In the research study undertaken by McCabe, C.S. et al (2003) they say that: